Boilermaker74/The-Anitsocial-Social-Network-API/README.md

 ## Description
 The Antisocial Social Network application is an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 It employed a MongoDB database for storage, and Mongoose ODM.
 Express.js for routing and the JavaScript Date object was used to format timestamps.
 Insomnia must be used to utilize and manipulate the database.
 ## Deployed Application URL
 There is no Url.
-The api must be cloned from the github repository located here.
+The api must be cloned from the github repository located at https://github.com/Boilermaker74/The-Anitsocial-Social-Network-API.
 The api can be utilized via the insomnia design tool.
 ## Table of Contents
 * [Installation](#installation)
 * [How to Use This Application](#how-to-use-this-application)